maveric-coder/Terraform/README.md

 * Every Terraform configuration has atleast one module, called root module which consists of code files in the main working directory.
   * Root modules - We need atleast one root module.
   * Child modules - Modules that are called by root module.
-  * Published modules - Modules that are loaded from private or pu
+  * Published modules - Modules that are loaded from private or public repository
 * Modules can optionally take inputs and provide outputs to plug back into the main code.
 * A module can consist of a collection of .tf as well as .tf.json files kept together in a directory.